 Jean-Louis Poitevin

-Jean-Louis POITEVIN is a writer and art critic.
-A Doctor of Philosophy, he is the author of numerous books and articles on contemporary art and literature, as well as fiction and essays.
-From 1998 to 2004, he was a cultural attaché and directed the French Institutes in Stuttgart and Innsbruck.
+Jean-Louis Poitevin is a writer and art critic.
+A Doctor of Philosophy, he is the author of numerous books and articles on contemporary art and literature, including fiction and essays.
+From 1998 to 2004, as a cultural attaché, he directed the French Institutes in Stuttgart and Innsbruck.
 Since 2005, he has led seminars on the status of images.
-Today, he is developing a transdisciplinary approach he calls "Making Gods."
-His lectures are available on the website Regards sur l'image, and his older texts are available in the online journal TK-21.
+Currently, he is developing a transdisciplinary approach he calls "Making Gods."
+His lectures are available on the website Regards sur l'image (Perspectives on the Image).
+He also publishes texts and reflections in the online journal bicéphale.org.

 Paris, City of Lights!
-During a summer around 2010, Paul Drouët, trying to cope with a painful past, finds an escape from his melancholy by giving himself over wholeheartedly to his passion for women.
-The real ones, those with soft skin, charming breasts, and inviting thighs, but also the others, the goddesses turned images, those whom painters have always known how to make immortal and desirable.
-And to his other passion: wandering aimlessly through the streets, watching for a glance, hoping for an encounter, letting himself be carried away by his memories, thus populating the city with his most intense fantasies.
+During a summer around 2010, Paul Drouët, struggling to cope with a painful past, finds an escape from his melancholy by surrendering himself completely to his passion for women.
+Real women, those with soft skin, charming breasts, and inviting thighs, but also others, goddesses transformed into images, those whom painters have always known how to render immortal and desirable.
+And to his other passion: wandering aimlessly through the streets, watching for a glance here, hoping for an encounter, letting himself be carried away by his memories, thus populating the city with his most intense fantasies.
 A modern-day Virgil, with two young Italian women and a few friends, he will show them a secret Paris.
-Their preference: to slip into certain museums, gardens, or private apartments at night, and to create in these mythical places, a way of being faithful to the leitmotif of the great marquis: to create "living paintings"!
-And Paris, thanks to them, becomes once again, for one summer, the Paradise of pleasures.
-And from these wild nights will be born the desire to abolish the disease of death that governs the world, by means of a crazy project inspired by Machiavelli and Boccaccio, that of inventing a "pleasure society."
-Publication date: September 25, 2024 Order
+Their preference: to slip into certain museums, gardens, or private apartments at night, and to create, in these mythical places, a way of remaining true to the great Marquis's leitmotif: to create "living paintings"!
+And thanks to them, Paris becomes, for one summer, a paradise of pleasure.
+And from these wild nights will be born the desire to abolish the disease of death that governs the world, by means of a mad project inspired by Machiavelli and Boccaccio: to invent a "pleasure society."
+Publication date: September 25, 2024 Order now

 Press release